elymsyr/mazevil/README.md

 ```
     python use_protobuf.py object_detection/protos protoc
 ```
-Expect no ouput and no errors.
+Expect no output and no errors.

 ##### 4.4 Setup